I know what you’re thinking, you can’t elope at home!

 Given current events, running away to elope really just isn’t feasible for the foreseeable future.

 Between travel restrictions, hotel closures, and other limitations, your best bet truly is a home wedding.

 While we’ve discussed how to livestream your wedding in the past, today we’re going for something a little more low-key- a virtual elopement.

-Let’s talk about why you’d want to go with that angle when you could feasibly through a huge wedding online.
+Let’s talk about why you’d want to go with that angle when you could feasibly through a huge wedding online and virtual marriage.

 Why a virtual elopement?

 Why a virtual elopement instead of a full-scale livestream event?